 Subject to accepted servicing practices and applicable law, the Pooling and Servicing Agreement permits the Servicer to waive any late payment charge, assumption fee or other fee that may be collected in the ordinary course of servicing the Mortgage Loans.
-The Servicer, unless permitted by and in accordance with the Pooling and Servicing Agreement, may not permit any modification of any material term of any Mortgage Loan, including any modification that would change the mortgage rate, defer or forgive the payment of principal or interest, reduce or increase the outstanding principal balance (except for actual payments of principal), accept payment (whether in connection with a short sale or payoff) from the related mortgagor of an amount less than the Unpaid Principal Balance of such Mortgage Loan in final satisfaction of such Mortgage Loan or change the final maturity date on such Mortgage Loan.
-Notwithstanding the foregoing, in the event that any Mortgage Loan is 60 or more days delinquent or, in the judgment of the Servicer is in imminent risk of deeper delinquency (imminent default), as determined in accordance with the Pooling and Servicing Agreement, the Servicer, may waive, modify or vary any term of such Mortgage Loan (including modifications that would change the mortgage rate, forgive or forbear the payment of principal or interest or extend the final maturity date of such Mortgage Loan), or consent to the postponement of strict compliance with any such term or otherwise grant indulgence to any mortgagor, provided; however, the Servicer may not modify a Mortgage Loan, more than once during any twelve (12) month period or more than twice after the Closing Date (unless directed by or with the consent of the Collateral Administrator for so long as there is a Majority Representative) and further provided, that the Servicer may not modify the loan to forgive principal that would result in a mark-to-market loan-to-value ratio of less than 105% based on the post-modification Interest Bearing Unpaid Principal Balance of the related Mortgage Loan and the current market value of the related mortgaged property.
+The Servicer, unless permitted by and in accordance with the Pooling and Servicing Agreement, may not (i) permit any Modification, as defined below, or (ii) accept payment (whether in connection with a short sale or payoff) from the related mortgagor of an amount less than the Unpaid Principal Balance of such Mortgage Loan in final satisfaction of such Mortgage Loan or change the final maturity date on such Mortgage Loan.
+A "Modification" is a change of any material term of any Mortgage Loan, including, but not limited to, a modification that would change the mortgage interest rate or the final maturity date, defer the payment of principal and/or interest, creating a Deferred Unpaid Principal Balance, or forgive the payment of principal or interest, or reduce or increase the Unpaid Principal Balance (except for actual payments of principal).
+Notwithstanding the foregoing, in the event that any Mortgage Loan is 60 or more days delinquent or, in the judgment of the Servicer is in imminent risk of default determined in accordance with the Pooling and Servicing Agreement, the Servicer may waive, modify or vary any term of such Mortgage Loan (including Modifications that would change the mortgage rate, forgive or forbear the payment of principal or interest or extend the final maturity date of such Mortgage Loan), or consent to the postponement of strict compliance with any such term or otherwise grant indulgence to any mortgagor, provided; however, the Servicer may not modify a Mortgage Loan, more than once during any twelve (12) month period or more than twice after the Closing Date (unless directed by or with the consent of the Collateral Administrator for so long as there is a Majority Representative) and further provided, that the Servicer may not enter into a Modification of a Mortgage Loan (i) to forgive principal that would result in a mark-to-market loan-to-value ratio of less than 105% or (ii) to defer principal and/or interest creating a Deferred Unpaid Principal Balance that would result in a mark-tomarket loan-to-value ratio of less than 80% in each case based on the post-modification Interest Bearing Unpaid Principal Balance of the related Mortgage Loan and the current market value of the related mortgaged property.
 Notwithstanding anything in the Pooling and Servicing Agreement to the contrary, no waiver, modification, variance, postponement of compliance or indulgence made or proposed to be made by the Servicer in accordance with the foregoing will require the consent of the Guarantor, the Securities Administrator, the Trustee or any other entity.
 Notwithstanding the foregoing, the Servicer will not make or permit any modification, waiver, or amendment of any Mortgage Loan which would cause any REMIC created under the Pooling and Servicing Agreement to fail to qualify as a REMIC or result in the imposition of any tax under the Code.